lokkju/mls-index/README.md

 The rest of the data is crowd-sourced and maintained by the community.
 Please help out by opening tickets or pull requests, with any additional data you have - especially lists of zip codes covered by each MLS.

+## Data Products
+The individual JSON files are compiled into the following data products:
+- [mls_data.jsonl](https://github.com/lokkju/mls-index/releases/latest/download/mls_data.jsonl): A JSONL file containing all the data in jsonlines format
+- [mls_data.gpkg](https://github.com/lokkju/mls-index/releases/latest/download/mls_data.gpkg): A GeoPackage file containing all the data in GeoPackage format, with the geometry column being set to a polygon generated from the zipcodes in the zipcode coverage list
+- [mls_data.png](https://github.com/lokkju/mls-index/releases/latest/download/mls_data.png): A PNG plot of polygons in the GeoPackage file

+These data products are released as [GitHub releases](https://github.com/lokkju/mls-index/releases)

 ## Current Coverage:
 - 555 MLS Systems
 - 129 MLS Systems with Zip Codes